gph82/mdciao/doc/index.rst

 Most of its functionality to the molecular dynamics analysis library `mdtraj <http://mdtraj.org/>`_.

-At the moment, these command line tools are:
+At the moment, these command-line tools are:

  * residue_neighborhoods.py (tested and documented)
       Analyzes most frequent interaction partners for any chosen residue via summaries